Western Zone Obesity Network · Patient Guide

 The bottom line

-Bariatric surgery works with your biology instead of against it.
+Bariatric surgery works WITH your biology instead of against it.
 It changes the automatic, unconscious systems that drive hunger and weight gain.

 Types of Surgery

-Vertical Sleeve Gastrectomy (VSG)
+1. Vertical Sleeve Gastrectomy (VSG)

-“Gastric sleeve” or “the sleeve”
+“Gastric sleeve” or just “the sleeve”

-Roux-en-Y Gastric Bypass (RYGB)
+2. Roux-en-Y Gastric Bypass (RYGB)

 “Gastric bypass”

-• Less calorie absorption
+• Less calorie absorption – your body absorbs fewer calories from food

-Comparing the two
+Comparing the two surgeries

 Sleeve GastrectomyGastric Bypass (RYGB)